Depreciation Reducing Balance Method

 What is Reducing Balance Depreciation?

-What is a Fixed Asset and Why do we need Depreciation?
+What Is a Fixed Asset and Why Is Depreciation Important?

 Reducing Balance Method vs Straight Line Method

-The image uses the data from the example on this page and shows the difference between reducing balance and straight-line depreciation method.
+The image uses the data from the example on this page to illustrate the difference between the reducing balance method and the straight-line depreciation method.

 Reducing balance vs straight line depreciation

-As you can see, both methods start at 20,000 and finish at 1,500, but the rate they reduce is different.
+As you can see, both methods start at 20,000 and finish with a net book value of 1,500, but the rate at which they reduce is different.
 It is much faster to start using the declining balance method.
+Below is a table with the main differences.

 Depreciation Reducing Balance Method Example

-To calculate this method, you need to choose a percentage rate of depreciation.
+To calculate this method, you need to select a depreciation percentage rate.
 For our example, we have purchased a new piece of machinery at £20,000 using a 40% rate of depreciation.
 The asset is depreciated over a period of 5 years and has a residual value of £1500 in the final year.

 Value start of yearDepreciation rateDepreciation for yearValue of asset at y/e